raphamorim/rio/README.md

 ### Package Scoping

-Let's say that want to install express to a brand new project, so you run `npm install express@4.17.1`.
+Let's say that you want to install express to a brand new project, so you run `npm install express@4.17.1`.
 Once that's done and then you want to check the node_modules scope, you're gonna see all the express dependencies in the runtime scope, for example:

 ```sh
 $ node -e "console.log(require('cookie'))"